 Sheriff: 3 dead, 3 wounded in shooting at Wisconsin tavern

-KENOSHA, Wis. - Authorities say they have apprehended a person in connection with a shooting at a busy tavern in southeastern Wisconsin early Sunday that left three men dead and three men injured.
+KENOSHA, Wis. - One person has been taken into custody in connection with a shooting at a busy tavern in southeastern Wisconsin on Sunday, April 18 that left three men dead and three others injured.

 Kenosha County Sheriff's Department spokesman Sgt.
-David Wright said the suspect is facing a charge of first-degree intentional homicide, with additional criminal charges likely after further investigation.
-Authorities said earlier they weren't sure if there was more than one shooter.
+David Wright said the suspect is facing one charge of first-degree intentional homicide, with additional criminal charges likely after further investigation.

 "There is no threat to the community at this time," Wright said in a release.
 He said no further information on the suspect would be released Sunday.